History of Leicestershire

-This article is intended to give an overview of the history of Leicestershire.
+This article is intended to give an overview of the history of Leicestershire, England.

 Geography and toponymy

-The first recorded use of the name Lægrecastrescir was in 1087.
-In Domesday Book (1087) the county is recorded as Ledecestrescire and in 1124 Leþecæstrescir occurs.
+The first recorded use of the name Lægrecastrescir was in 1086.
+In Domesday Book (1086) the county is recorded as Ledecestrescire and in 1124 Leþecæstrescir occurs.

 Leicestershire's external boundaries have changed little since the Domesday Survey.
 The Measham-Donisthorpe exclave of Derbyshire has been exchanged for the Netherseal/Overseal area, and the urban expansion of Market Harborough has caused Little Bowden, previously in Northamptonshire to be annexed.

 Hundreds

-Leicestershire was recorded in the Domesday Book of 1086 as a city within the wapentake of Guthlaxton. when there were four wapentakes completely in Leicestershire: Guthlaxton, Framland, Goscote and Gartree.
+Leicestershire was recorded in the Domesday Book of 1086 as a city within the wapentake of Guthlaxton when there were four wapentakes completely in Leicestershire: Guthlaxton, Framland, Goscote and Gartree.
 These later became hundreds, with the division of Goscote into West Goscote and East Goscote, and the addition of Sparkenhoe hundred from a partition of Guthlaxton.
 City status was later revoked and after several centuries regained in 1919.